• Home

 2. Earth Angel Rose

 The flowers have a very soft, romantic look, and the color is more pink than apricot.
-As the flower ages, the pink will become lighter and lighter.
+So consider Earth Angel rose as a cool tone rose.
+As the flower ages, the pink will become lighter and lighter, eventually become light creamy pink.

 One thing that really stands out for this rose is the bloom shape.
-The bloom is shaped like a peony, but smaller, and the petals are packed in a very interesting way.
+The Earth Angel’s bloom is shaped like a peony, but smaller.
+The petals are packed densely just like peonies.
+I would say this rose petals are packed in a very interesting way compare to other roses I’m reviewing here.

-In fact, during its first year, it produced only a few flowers.
-This year is its third, and this plant really put on a big show with tons of blooms.
+In fact, during its first year, it only produced a few flowers.
+This year is its third year, and my Earth Angel rose plant really put on a big show with tons of blooms.

 cottage garden roses earth angel

-There’s one thing to keep in mind: this plant has thin stems around the flowers, so sometimes when the bloom gets bigger, it tends to droop over.
+Another caveat I’d like to mention in my Earth Angel rose review is: this rose specie has thin stems supporting the flowers, which means when the bloom gets bigger, it tends to droop over.

 3- Princess Charlene De Monaco Rose